 Romans—as research has

 shown—ate on the run a lot.

 This drawing presents something else, however—snails.
 I have never seen anyone eat a snail in Naples, much less sell them on the street.
 There might be a specialized restaurant, the way they have for places that sell horse meat, but I have not seen one.
-The logo on the sign outside would be a snail, I suppose, but the above-mentioned Slow Food peoplerest of series from top of this page
+The logo on the sign outside would be a snail, I suppose, but the above-mentioned Slow Food peopleportal for customs & traditions rest of this series --> top of this page